Lionel Sanders Profile

 Four more victories followed in 2019 – 70.3 Augusta, Los Cabos, Indian Wells – La Quinta for a second consecutive year plus Challenge Daytona.

 Since the resumption of top-class racing after the COVID-19 pandemic, Sanders has focused more on the full distance – although he has recorded two victories in 2021 at 70.3 Texas and 70.3 St. George.
-Silver medals at IRONMAN Copenhagen, Chattanooga and Florida have helped Sanders qualify for both the delayed 2021 and 2022 IRONMAN World Championships coming up in 2022.
+Silver medals at IRONMAN Copenhagen, Chattanooga and Florida have helped Sanders qualify for both the delayed 2021 and 2022 IRONMAN World Championships in 2022.

 Lionel Sanders at Kona